ce-designs/SabreCE/README.md

 SabreCE
 =======

-For controlling a Sabre DAC with the CE644 v1.3 development board in combination with a Newhaven character OLED display. (not for sale!)
+For controlling a Sabre DAC with the CE644 development board v1.3 in combination with a Newhaven character OLED. (not for sale!)

 This repository contains:
   - A Sabre library for controling a ES9018 DAC from ESS.